About Dr. Eldringhoff

 Dr. Eldringhoff was raised in Kansas City, Kansas.
-He attended Kansas State University where he received a Bachelor of Science in 2008 with a major in Chemistry and minors in Physics and Microbiology.
-He received his medical degree from the University of Kansas, School of Medicine in 2012.
-Dr. Eldringhoff completed residency in orthopaedic surgery at Saint Louis University Hospital in Missouri.
+He attended Kansas State University, where he received a Bachelor of Science in 2008 with a major in chemistry and minors in physics and microbiology.
+He received his medical degree from the University of Kansas School of Medicine in 2012.
+Dr. Eldringhoff completed a residency in orthopedic surgery at Saint Louis University Hospital in Missouri.

-Dr. Eldringhoff then completed a sports medicine fellowship at Congress Orthopedic Associates in Pasadena.
+He then completed a sports medicine fellowship at Congress Orthopaedic Associates in Pasadena, California.
 His fellowship focused on the treatment of injuries to the hip, knee, shoulder, and elbow, with a special emphasis on minimally invasive arthroscopic treatment.
-While in fellowship, Dr. Eldringhoff provided sports related care for Occidental College, Pasadena City College and several local high school football teams.
+During his fellowship, Dr. Eldringhoff provided sports-related care for Occidental College, Pasadena City College, and several local high school football teams.

-Dr. Eldringhoff has a unique interest in arthroscopic treatment of hip pathology that may one day be shown to prevent or delay the onset of hip arthritis in adolescent, young adult and adult hips.
-He addresses hip impingement and labral tears with arthroscopic labral repair, using bioabsorbable bone anchors similar to those used in shoulder surgery.
+He has a unique interest in arthroscopic treatment of hip pathology that may one day be shown to prevent or delay the onset of hip arthritis in adolescent, young adult, and adult hips.
+Dr. Eldringhoff addresses hip impingement and labral tears with arthroscopic labral repair, using bioabsorbable bone anchors similar to those used in shoulder surgery.
 He also removes the bony abnormalities associated with this condition entirely through the arthroscope.

-Dr. Eldringhoff also performs total joint replacement for patients with advanced hip, shoulder and knee arthritis that cannot be treated with arthroscopy.
-For his hip replacements he utilizes the newest anterior approach, improving post operative pain and providing a quicker recovery.
+Dr. Eldringhoff also performs total joint replacement for patients with advanced hip, shoulder, and knee arthritis that cannot be treated with arthroscopy.
+For hip replacements, he utilizes the newest anterior approach, improving post-operative pain and providing quicker recovery.

-Throughout his academic career, Dr. Eldringhoff has had substantial involvement in orthopaedic research.
-Specific projects have focused on advances in tibial plateau fracture treatment, cartilage regeneration and arthroscopic surgical efficiency.
+Throughout his academic career, Dr. Eldringhoff has had substantial involvement in orthopedic research.
+Specific projects have focused on advances in tibial plateau fracture treatment, cartilage regeneration, and arthroscopic surgical efficiency.